cybernano96/trackuino/README.md

 ![Banner](https://github.com/trackuino/trackuino/wiki/img/trackuino-banner-narrow.png)

-This is a modified firmware based on Trackuino, an open-source APRS tracker based on the Arduino platform.
+This is a modified version of "Trackuino": an open-source APRS tracker based on the Arduino platform.
 It was designed primarily to track high altitude balloons, so it has other handy features like reading temperature sensors and a buzzer for acoustic location.

 Trackuino is intended for use by licensed radio amateurs.

-This version supports serial via SoftwareSerial and the DRA818V radio module
+This modified version supports serial via SoftwareSerial and the DRA818V radio module

+**Please note:** This project is a fork of Trackuino, they are the original creators of the code.

 Features
 ========